Cleaning Supplies: Secret Ingredients, Hidden Hazards

 - California’s air quality laws and regulations limit releases of smog-forming volatile organic compounds from cleaners and ban certain polluting ingredients (CARB 2011).

 - Several states, including Connecticut, Illinois, Maryland and New York, require that only certified green cleaning supplies be used in state buildings or schools.
-Certification is done by the independent organizations Green Seal and EcoLogo according to stringent health and environmental criteria and industry performance tests.
+Certification is done by the independent organizations Green Seal and EcoLogo according to health and environmental criteria and industry performance tests.